Building your first Decentralized Application

 data_hex = txn.data

-# Remove the '0x' prefix and decode the hexadecimal data to bytes data
+# Decode the hexadecimal data to bytes data

 # Convert the bytes data to UTF-8 string as json